 Despite the chilly weather, the outdoor tables filled quickly; it is a wonderful spot to sit and enjoy a warm drink as the holiday shoppers bustle by.

 We were fortunate to stay at a hotel with a fantastic view of the Matterhorn, seen across the village of Zermatt.
 As the sun rose shortly after 8am, the first light illuminated the tip of the Matterhorn.
 See the gallery for more.

 Three days of skiing in Zermatt, surrounded by gorgeous scenery and in perfect weather.
 Sunshine, no wind, temps around the freezing point.
 Good snow conditions.
 40 open lifts, 211 kilometers of open slopes.
 No crowds, no lines.
 The Matterhorn in view nearly all the time, flanked by incredible snow-covered peaks and dripping with ancient glaciers.
 It doesn’t get much better than this.
 Read on, and check the photo gallery!

 I’ve never been anywhere with mountain scenery as stunning as in Zermatt.
 When we were first here, two years ago, it was snowing hard and I feared we’d leave without a glimpse of the Matterhorn.
 But it made an appearance later that day, and the next day was brilliantly beautiful.
 Today we are back, and the results are just as incredible.
 Read on.

-One of the favorite Swiss foods to be found at every Christmas Market is raclette – potatoes covered in melted cheese, sprinkled with spices, and served with pickles and pickles onions.
+One of the favorite Swiss foods to be found at every Christmas Market is raclette – potatoes covered in melted cheese, sprinkled with spices, and served with pickles and pickled onions.
 It makes a very filling snack!